jenkinsci/script-security-plugin/README.md

 operations to whitelist.
 Operations which change state of persisted objects (such as Jenkins jobs) should generally be denied.
 Most `getSomething` methods are harmless.

-In case of highly secured environments, where only sandbox scripts are allowed, the option "System Sandbox enablement" allows you to disable the "In-process Script Approval screen".
+In case of highly secured environments, where only sandbox scripts are allowed, the option "Force to use the Sandbox globally in the system" allows forcing the use of the sandbox globally in the system and will disable the "In-process Script Approval" screen.

 ### ACL-aware methods
 Be aware however that even some “getter” methods are designed to check specific